 North Korea’s submarine fleet reflects both the overriding dynamic of the KPA as well as its asymmetric focus.
 The DPRK’s submarine fleet – like the KPA as a whole – is large, with top-end estimates placing the total fleet at over 80 vessels, while other estimates gauge its total strength to be closer to 70 boats.
 The fleet is comprised primarily of aging vessels, however, and is made up of a combination of conventional attack submarines, coastal submarines, mini-subs, and an emerging ballistic missile submarine capability.

 North Korea’s conventional attack submarine fleet is made up of Soviet Romeo-class submarines, the first of which was acquired by North Korea in the 1970s.
-In addition, North Korea operates a single Gorae-class ballistic missile submarine and is reportedly approaching completion of a second, dedicated ballistic missile submarine that has been dubbed the Sinpo-C.
+In addition, North Korea is working towards developing a ballistic missile submarine capability.

 The Mini Submarine Threat